top of page

 bullying.gov noticed that "when elementary students performed three acts of kindness per week they significantly increased their acceptance of peers compared to kids who did not perform three kind acts of kindness.

 Students who are taught kindness are more empathic, more socially aware and connected, and they receive higher grades too.
-Be kind—it is free and the payback is good for all!"

 32 views1 comment